 Cloud storage offers significantly higher storage capacities than USB flash drives and other physical options.
 This saves you from having to sift through each device to find the right file.

-While external HDDs and SSDs were once favored for their portability, they, too, fall short compared to cloud storage.
+While external HDDs and SSDs were once favoured for their portability, they, too, fall short compared to cloud storage.
 There aren’t many pocket-friendly external hard drives.
 While they’re smaller and lighter than a computer’s internal storage drive, they are still tangible devices.
 The cloud, on the other hand, can go with you anywhere without taking up any physical space, and without the physical vulnerabilities of an external drive.

 External storage devices were also popular as a quick solution for transferring files, but they’re only useful if you can access each physical device.
 Cloud computing is thriving as many businesses now operate remotely.
-It's likely that you wouldn’t mail a USB drive overseas to send a large file to a colleague.
+It’s likely that you wouldn’t post a USB drive overseas to send a large file to a colleague.
 Cloud storage acts as a bridge between remote workers, making collaboration from afar a breeze.

 If you forget to bring a hard drive containing important documents to a meeting, there’s not much you can do other than go back and grab it.
 If you break or lose a hard drive altogether, it’s unlikely you’ll ever get that data back.
-These risks don’t exist for cloud storage – your data is backed up and accessible whenever and wherever you are so long as you have access to the internet.
+These risks don’t exist for cloud storage – your data is backed up and accessible whenever and wherever you are as long as you have access to the internet.

 External storage devices

 In addition to storage media contained within a computer, there are also digital storage devices that are external from computers.
-These are commonly used to expand storage capacity on a computer runs low on space, allow more portability or provide easy file transfers from one device to another.
+These are commonly used to expand storage capacity on a computer that runs low on space, allow more portability or provide easy file transfers from one device to another.

 External HDDs and SSDs

 You can get both HDD and SSD devices as external drives.
-These generally offer the largest storage capacity among external options, with external HDDs offering up to 20 TB of storage and (reasonably-priced) external SSDs offering up to 8 TB of storage.
+These generally offer the largest storage capacity among external options, with external HDDs offering up to 20 TB of storage and (reasonably priced) external SSDs offering up to 8 TB of storage.

 External HDDs and SSDs work in the exact same way that their internal counterparts do.
 Most external drives can connect to any computer; they’re not tied to one device, so they’re a decent solution for transferring files across devices.